kuba1302/movie-ranking-app/README.md

 #### sqlite
 The sqlite module contains code for connecting to and interacting with a SQLite database.

-- db_connection.py: This module contains code for creating and managing a database connection.

 #### templates
 The templates module contains Jinja2 HTML templates used by the application to render web pages.